FRIBDAQ/analysis-pipeline/pages/parametermapping.md

 by the outputter and used to construct a frib::analysis::ParameterDefinitions and frib::analysis::VariableItem  ring item which will be written to the ouptput file prior to any other ring items.
+*    While workers can change the tree parameter and tree variable definitions, those changes will *not* be propagated to the parameter and variable definitions written by the outputter.
+*    Definitions for parameters in the *input* file are used to create a mapping between parameter ids in the file and actual parameters in the worker.
+*    Tree variable defintions in the input file *are* available to the worker but, again, if loaded into the worker's tree variables, those tree variable values are *not* described in the output file.